-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficulty breathing, feeling like you might pass out; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these other serious side effects:
+Call your doctor at once if you have:

-- severe stomach pain with constipation;
+- severe stomach cramps, bloating, diarrhea or constipation;

-- bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+- unusual bleeding--nosebleeds, bleeding gums, abnormal vaginal bleeding, any bleeding that will not stop, blood in your urine or stools, coughing up blood or vomit that looks like coffee grounds;

-Less serious side effects may include:
+Common side effects may include: